Easy Quilt Block Pattern - Santa Fe Trail

 Press the seam allowances however you prefer.
 I've use the tweak/twirl/furl method again as you can from the picture below.
 You are done!
 Told you it was easy!

-santa fe 8
+santa fe trail 8

 Conclusion: